-By April 2012 a revised EYFS Framework will be issued by government based on the recommendations of Dame Claire Tickell’s review, The Early Years: Foundations for Life, Health and Learning.
-The framework will be supported by guidance developed with and by the early years sector, that will be accessible through this website.
+In April 2012 a revised EYFS Framework was issued by government based on the recommendations of Dame Claire Tickell’s review, The Early Years: Foundations for Life, Health and Learning.
+The framework is supported by guidance developed with and by the early years sector, and is accessible through this website.

-The revised EYFS will emphasise the need for professionals:
+The revised EYFS emphasises the need for professionals: